hindu-comm/mail_stream_indology/2015/07/Read_the_Sanskrit_te/189__Dominik_Wujastyk.md

 >

-The majority of early Sanskrit authors in all śāstras and genres cited their predecessors and understood and used​ the methods of quotation and citation well.
+The majority of early Sanskrit authors in all śāstras and genres cited their predecessors and understood and used the methods of quotation and citation well.
 Not quite as we do today, but in their own perfectly acceptable ways.
 In fact, in a manner similar to that of classical authors in the European tradition (see, e.g., Reynolds & Wilson, *Scribes and